SabrinaKnappe/SabrinaKnappe.github.io/_posts/2021-02-26-lab-4-Controlled-actuation-using-PID.md

 ![Assembly in progress](../assets/img/lab2/IMG_1855.jpg){:class="img-responsive"}
 ![Assembled Haply](../assets/img/lab2/IMG_1860.jpg){:class="img-responsive"}

-I used [https://stackoverflow.com/questions/34842502/processing-how-do-i-make-an-object-move-in-a-circular-path](this stack overflow post) as reference for the math of how to make the point move in a circular path.
+I used <a href="https://stackoverflow.com/questions/34842502/processing-how-do-i-make-an-object-move-in-a-circular-path">this stack overflow post</a>[](this stack overflow post) as reference for the math of how to make the point move in a circular path.
 I ended up adjusting the radius by hand to make sure I had something of a size the haply could follow.
 I hardcoded my own point for the same reason.

 See my code below: